19hours/sg-statutes/Acts/Institute of Technical Education Act.md

 (a) the provision, promotion and regulation of technical training and education courses for training persons employed in or intending to be employed in commerce or industry;

-(b) the upgrading of the technical skills of the work-force through continuing education and training;
+(b) the upgrading of the technical skills of the workforce through continuing education and training;

 (c) the regulation and promotion of industry-based training and education in technical skills;